Inner Sanctum Menu

 Such an interesting world.
 Crop circles are so challenging to the imagination it makes sense why they aren't the big news when they appear, but they don't make the news.
 We can't have people inspired to wonder what it all means.
-I have included a collection of some of my favorite photos and an explanation from the website cropcirclesecrecets.org
+I have included a collection of some of my favorite photos, a video collection and an explanation from the website cropcirclesecrecets.org

 CROP CIRCLES EXPLAINED.

 "Crop circles are organized harmonic forms that manifest around the world, the result of an energy interacting with the physical world - in this case plants.
 This energy is comprised of light, sound and magnetism.
 To date, crop circles have been reported in 29 countries, and have appeared in mediums such as wheat, barley, canola, trees, ice, rice paddies, even linseed.